wp-plugins/lexi/readme.txt

 4. Box to add an RSS feed.

 == Changelog ==

+= 0.9.7 =
+* Pagination system.
+* Updated nonce system to enhace security.
+Using feed url as seed.

 = 0.9.6 =
 * The long awaited new cache system.